 Disclaimer!
 Please read!
 I am not a medical professional in any way, shape or form, and this is not to be misconstrued as medical advice.
 I am simply sharing what has worked for me and others.
 It is your responsibility to discuss these matters with your physician.

-First thing to know is this: If you are not using real hCG and are hungry – changing your dosage will not help. hCG is a real hormone, not a placebo – you need to use the real thing to get the real effect of it.
+First thing to know is this: If you are not using real hCG injections or prescription drops or pellets and are hungry – changing your dosage will not help. hCG is a real hormone, not a placebo – you need to use the real thing to get the real effect of it.
 So if you bought your hCG from a local store like walgreens or walmart or GNC, or you purchased drops online that were already mixed, this is not real hCG, and this is why you are hungry.

 Please see my resources for authentic prescription grade hCG online.
 I know it’s both popular to think all hCG is the same and tempting to buy something for 30 bucks off the shelf, but I promise, now is not the time to screw with your metabolism.
 As someone who has been maintaining my own hCG weight loss from the real hCG injections for 4 years, and seen many others not maintain, using the real hormone is one vital key for most!